 According to the clinic’s report, if I can get below 12 percent body fat, I will be officially described as lean.
 Bishop says at that threshold I’d have the makings of a six pack.

 This feels doable.
 At 17.8 percent, I can count the top four abs if the lighting is just right and I squint.
 “Lean” for women is slightly more forgiving at anything below 22 percent.

-In the unlikely event I get into the 5-8 percent range I’d be considered “ultra lean,” as would a woman with 15 to 18 percent body fat.
+In the unlikely event I get into the 5 to 8 percent range I’d be considered “ultra lean,” as would a woman with 15 to 18 percent body fat.
 This is the fat level often found in elite athletes.
-Brad Pitt is said to have been around the 5-6 percent area when he showed off his physique in “Fight Club.”
+Brad Pitt is said to have been around the 5 to 6 percent area when he showed off his physique in “Fight Club.”
 Getting below 5 percent for men or 15 percent for women is considered a low body-fat risk characterized by gaunt faces, popping veins, and muscles that look shrink-wrapped in skin.

 How to Get Abs to Show

 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

 “If you’re working to get that number down, it’s likely there will be some combination of both fat and lean muscle mass lost,” she says.
 The appearance of that loss will be affected by how I go about it.

 Anyone advising you on how to get abs to show will tell you it starts with diet.

 Eat more protein: Consuming lean protein promotes fat loss and muscle gain.
 Pack enough of it into your breakfast, and you can head off the dips that result in late-day snack binges.
 Adding a daily shake like Shakeology to your regimen is an easy way to fit more protein into your diet.